BrettSWeisberg/rails-js-project/README.md

 ## Project Name: rails-js-project

 ## Project Overview:
-Is a project management site specifically for a design studio that has many clients.
+This project a project management site specifically for a design studio that has many clients.
 Clients have many projects, both of which are assigned a manager who oversees them.
 This is the third iteration of the site, which has the most advanced code thus far, which includes JavaScript and APIs.

 ## Motivation:
 Currently, the company that this site is designed for uses Excel files to manage their project management needs.
 The current situation will soon become unmanageable.